fructusmortus/markdown-stream-parser/README.md

 Good question.
 You can use this stream to render styled content in your application in real time.
 Having a `segment type` and `inline styles` is enough to style it however you want.

-Over time, more features will be added, such as building an AST (abstract syntax tree) to provide an in-memory representation of parsed content and handling the ambiguities of various LLMs more effectively.
-It may even expand beyond standard markdown to allow custom styling combinations.

-But it will **always remain `render-agnostic`** - whatever you use to render your styled text is entirely up to you.
+It will **always remain `render-agnostic`** - whatever you use to render your styled text is entirely up to you.

 ## Features

 - [x] Headers (`# H1`, `## H2`, etc.)
-  - [ ] //TODO: PRIORITY, inline styles for headers.
-[Iusse #1](https://github.com/Lixpi/markdown-stream-parser/issues/1) Should be easy because the parser already supports inline styles.
 - [x] Paragraphs
 - [x] Inline styles
   - [x] Inline Italic (`*text*`)